qc-design/plaquette/docs/qec_tutorials/decoding/decoding.rst

   vertex, then the edge is added to the correction operator.
 Then, the state of the non-pendant vertex of the leaf is flipped: if the non-pendant vertex was a syndrome vertex, then it will no longer be a syndrome vertex; if the non-pendant vertex wasn't a syndrome vertex, it will now become a syndrome vertex.

+Comment: To add more clarity of peeling, we can write, for example as follows:

+The peeling process is done by starting from the opposite direction the forest was constructed.
+The forest is peeled from its *leaves*.
+A *leaf* is an edge, say {u, v}, which is connected to the forest through only one of its vertices, say v.
+We call the vertex u as *pendant vertex*.
+The peeling process is as follows:

+pick a leaf edge {u, v} with pendant vertex u, remove this leaf edge from the forest, and apply these two rules:

+(1) If the pendant vertex u **is not** a syndrome vertex, then we do nothing.
+(2) If the pendant vertex u **is** a syndrome vertex, then this leaf edge {u, v} is added to the correction operator, and the non-pendant vertex v of this leaf is flipped: i.e., if the non-pendant vertex was a syndrome vertex, then it will no longer be a syndrome vertex; if the non-pendant vertex wasn't a syndrome vertex, it will now become a syndrome vertex.
+Repeat this process until the forest is empty, i.e., contains no edges.

 Below you can find an example of how the peeling is performed, and how the correction is obtained.

   .. image:: peeling.png
      :width: 300px

+Comment: Adding a description of the figure will be helpful for readers.
+We can give a short description, for example:

+In this figure, at the first step (t=1), we start with all pendant vertices and apply the above 2 rules to remove the leaf edges from the forest.
+In the second and third steps (t=2,3), we repeat the above process until the forest is empty.
+Here black tilted line on the edge means, the edge is removed from the forest.
+A Red tilted line on an edge indicates correction needs to be applied on that edge and the edge is removed from the forest.

   This decoding algorithm works only for erasures.
 The extra information regarding the location of the erasures is what gives this algorithm a linear complexity.
 One